The Lambeth Walk: Dance craze

 The choreography from the musical, in which the song was a show-stopping Cockney-inspired extravaganza, inspired a popular walking dance, performed in a jaunty strutting style.
 Lane explained the origin of the dance as follows:

 When the stage show had been running for a few months, C. L. Heimann, managing director of the Locarno Dance Halls, got one of his dancing instructors, Adele England, to elaborate the walk into a dance.
 "Starting from the Locarno Dance Hall, Streatham, the dance-version of the Lambeth Walk swept the country."
 The craze reached Buckingham Palace, with King George VI and Queen Elizabeth attending a performance and joining in the shouted "Oi" which ends the chorus.

 The fad reached the United States in 1938, popularized by Boston-based orchestra-leader Joseph (Joe) Rines, among others.
 Rines and his band frequently performed in New York, and the dance became especially popular at the "better" night clubs.

 As with most dance crazes, other well-known orchestras did versions of the song, including Duke Ellington's.
 The dance then spread across America, and to Paris and Prague.
 Mass Observation devoted a chapter of their book Britain (1939) to the craze.

 In Germany, big band leader Adalbert Lutter made a German-language adaptation called Lambert's Nachtlokal that quickly became popular in swing clubs.
 A member of the Nazi Party drew attention to it in 1939 by declaring The Lambeth Walk "Jewish mischief and animalistic hopping", as part of a speech on how the "revolution of private life" was one of the next big tasks of National Socialism in Germany.
 However, the song continued to be popular with the German public and was even played on the radio, particularly during the war, as part of the vital task of maintaining public morale.

 In Italy, the song was popularized by Dino Di Luca and the Trio Lescano in an Italian version titled Balliamo il passo Lambeth.

 In 1942, Charles A. Ridley of the Ministry of Information made a short propaganda film, Schichlegruber [sic] Doing the Lambeth Walk, which edited existing footage – including comical 'backstepping' – taken from Leni Riefenstahl's Triumph of the Will to make it appear as if they were goose-stepping and skipping to "The Lambeth Walk".
 The propaganda film was distributed uncredited to newsreel companies, which would supply their own narration.
 Joseph Goebbels placed Ridley on a Gestapo list for elimination if Britain were defeated.

+In the 1970s, the song Lambeth walk was recorded in French by the French-Italian singer Dalida.

 One of photographer Bill Brandt's best-known pictures is "Dancing the Lambeth Walk", originally published in 1943 in the magazine Picture Post.

 Both Russ Morgan and Duke Ellington had hit records of the song in the United States.